zezo386/piano-website/README.md

 - square
 - sawtooth

+## Tutorial page

+also added a tutorial page for newcomers to learn how to use the piano

 ## Technology used

 this website is made using pure html css javascript and a java script library called Tone.js to produce the tones